facebookarchive/caffe2/_docs/getting-started/mac.md

 find /usr -name libprotobuf* 2>/dev/null find ~ -name libprotobuf* 2>/dev/null
 ```
 Brew installs protobuf into `/usr/local` by default.
-Anaconda installs protobuf somehwere under the `anaconda` root folder (the command above assumes that you installed Anaconda into your home directory, as is recommended by the Anaconda).
+Anaconda installs protobuf somewhere under the `anaconda` root folder (the command above assumes that you installed Anaconda into your home directory, as is recommended by Anaconda).

 The easiest way to fix protobuf problems is to uninstall all protobuf versions and then reinstall the one that you want to use.
 For example, if you want to use the protobuf in Anaconda's conda-forge, you could try